View Peyton Wright's Obituary on PostandCourier.com and share memories

 |

-Peyton Rene Wright Hanahan - Peyton Rene Wright, 50, of Hanahan, SC, wife of Wayne David Wright entered into eternal rest Sunday, February 9, 2020.
-Her Funeral Service will be held Friday, February 14, 2020 in the J. Henry Stuhr Inc., Northwoods Chapel, 2180 Greenridge Road at 1:00 pm.
+Peyton Rene Wright Hanahan - The Funeral Service for Peyton Rene Wright will be held Friday, February 14, 2020 in the J. Henry Stuhr Inc., Northwoods Chapel, 2180 Greenridge Road at 1:00 pm.
 Interment will follow at Carolina Memorial Park.
 The family will receive friends Friday one hour prior to the service.
-Peyton was born January 20, 1970 in Summerville, SC.
-She was a graduate of the College of Charleston and worked as a commissions coordinator with Gilston Insurance Agency.
-She is survived by her husband; mother, Alva Blair of Goose Creek, SC (step-father, Chris Hamilton); father, Bill Gates of Sylva, NC; son, Cameron David Wright; daughter, Zoe Rene Wright of Hanahan, SC; half-brother, Alan Gates of Sylva, NC.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston